Mueller launches grand jury in Russia probe - report

 The move would signal a new step in the investigation, which Trump has lambasted as a "witch hunt."
 Trump has denied any collusion between his team and the Russians.
 US intelligence agencies have concluded that Russia attempted to sway the presidential contest in Trump's favor.

+Federal investigators have seized on Trump and his associates' financial ties to Russia as among the most fertile avenues for moving their probe forward, people familiar with the investigation tell CNN.

+The web of financial ties could offer a more concrete path toward potential prosecution than the broader and murkier questions of collusion in the 2016 campaign, these sources said.

-In May, CNN reported that federal prosecutors had issued grand jury subpoenas to some associates of former national security adviser Michael Flynn as part of the ongoing FBI probe into the Russian meddling.
+In May, CNN reported that federal prosecutors had issued grand jury subpoenas to some associates of former national security adviser Michael Flynn as part of the ongoing probe into the Russian meddling.

 Mueller took over that investigation in mid-May.